taro-ball/whisper-tk3000/README.md

 - Export transcripts as plain text (`.txt`) or subtitle files (`.srt`).
 - Use an optional initial prompt to help with names, jargon, or context.
 - AMD and Nvidia GPUs are supported (On Intel GPU's, it falls back to the CPU because Intel Vulkan drivers can be inconsistent.)
-- Fall back to CPU execution when Vulkan acceleration is unavailable.
 - Run a built-in benchmark to compare available CPU and GPU backends on your machine.
 - Download recommended Whisper models directly in the app.